John Major: First Major ministry (1990–1992)

-On 10 March 1992, Chancellor of the Exchequer Norman Lamont delivered his budget speech to the House of Commons, which included tax cuts widely perceived to achieve votes at the forthcoming general election.
-The next day, as universally expected, Major called an election for 9 April.
-To the surprise of many pollsters, the Conservatives won a majority at the 9 April election, with 336 seats, and earning 41.9% of the vote.
-With a high turnout, the Conservatives earned over 14 million votes which remains a record in any UK general election.
+On 10 March 1992, Chancellor of the Exchequer Norman Lamont delivered his budget speech in the House of Commons.
+It included tax cuts ahead of the forthcoming general election.
+The next day, Major called an election for 9 April.
+To the surprise of many pollsters, the Conservatives won a majority at the 9 April election, with 336 seats, and earned 41.9% of the vote.
+With a high turnout, the Conservatives earned over 14 million votes, which remains a record in any UK general election.
 This was the Conservatives' fourth consecutive election victory.
-Neil Kinnock was replaced by John Smith as Labour leader and Leader of the Opposition in 1992.
+Kinnock was replaced by John Smith as Labour leader and Leader of the Opposition in July 1992.